mpseidel18/healthDataExport/README.md

 Feel free to try the converts on other vendors or formats!

 ## Examples
-Lets say. you want to export some data from your `tcx` file:
+Lets say you want to export some data from your `tcx` file:
 ```
 >> PS C:\Users\[YOUR_USER]\> dir C:\Users\[YOUR_USER]\GoogleFit\Takeout\Google Fit\Aktivitäten